manticoresoftware/manticoresearch/manual/Creating_a_table/Creating_a_sharded_table/Table_sharding_current_limitations.md

 3. You can use only one cluster name and cannot make it different for each new clustered table creation.
 That means if you created a sharded table using the cluster name 'c', you should always use it for future table creations, as other names will not work.

-4. If you want to delete a sharded table, you can do it manually.
-We do not currently support deletion.

-5. You are not able to alter the table.
+4. You are not able to alter the table.
 The way to change it is to delete the old one and create a new one manually.

 <!-- proofread -->